Lecture 05-2: Inspecting and Modifying Data

 The Data Migration Challenge

-You have a staging table full of raw CSV data and a set of normalized tables waiting to receive it.
+Let’s say you have a staging table (music_catalog) full of raw CSV data and a set of normalized tables (artists, albums, tracks) waiting to receive it.
 The problem is that raw data is rarely clean enough to insert directly.

 The workflow: